openwashdata-dev/workflow/docs/index.md

         - have no spaces or dashes
         - be a combination of two to three words
         - identify location and/or theme/topic
+      - write down description
+        - One-sentence description
+            - Example: Groundwater analysis from 2016 in Kwale, Kenya
+        - Detailed description
+            - Example: The goal of `grdwtrsmpkwale` is to provide datasets for research and planning of water and solid waste management in Kwale, Kenya.
+This package includes water anlaysis data collected in 2016 combined with the geospatial data from the collection points.
 2.  **Open GitHub**
     1. If data donator has not opened an issue on [openwashdata/data issue tracker](https://github.com/openwashdata/data/issues), do